 Full Couch refers to a one-piece lid extending the length of the casket.

 You have a variety of choices when it comes to the interior of the casket.
 The most popular choices are satin, velvet, and crepe but you may also choose from velour or linen.
 Velvet is among the most expensive fabric choices, crepe among the most economical.

-The interior fabric can be installed in a variety of ways.
-Among the most common choices are ruffled, tufted, or tailored.
+The interior fabric of the casket is installed in a variety of ways.
+The most common choices are ruffled, tufted, or tailored.
 You can select almost any color.
 There are also specialty interiors available.
-If you are interested in having a casket that reflects the deceased’s love for a particular sports team, hobby, or rock group, you can do that.
+You can choose from various custom options that reflect the deceased’s love for a particular sports team, hobby, or rock group, or other interest.
 Of course, the greater the customization, the higher the cost.

 Special Casket Features

 Memory drawers are a “hidden” compartment in the lid of the casket.
-It usually looks like a small drawer that can be used to place small personal items to accompany the deceased.
-Items left in the drawer after funeral services will be buried with your loved one.
+It is usually a small drawer where you place small personal items to accompany the deceased.
+Items left in the drawer after funeral services are buried with your loved one.